YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 <img width="600" height="451" src="images\videos\VirtualBox\VB-Install.jpg" title="VirtualBox Ready to Install">
 </p>

 You will then be presented with a Ready to Install screen informing you the wizard is about to start the custom installation.
-Now is the time to make any changes if you need.
+Now is the time to make any changes by using the "Back" button if you need.

 Click on Install to continue.